Karthik-masampally/terraform_assignment/README.md

 # terraform_assignment
-# A 2 tier architecture was build using terraform
+A 2-tier architecture was build using terraform